group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 #### Manual error correction
+These numbers are less accurate than the regular WorMe results, but may be useful to compare them to manual length measurements.

 Between the manual length and the pixel line length is used to there is a substantial difference, being the pixel length measure slightly higher.
 This is because of the lack of measurement in curved worms when their manual length is developed.
 The difference exist because the pixels between the pixel line describes a long distance than the two points of the manual annotation.